 If it can properly repair the vehicle, CarMax may resell it at one of its used car lots.
-CarMax will sell cars with extensive damage at dealer auctions, and the company must disclose all known defects at such auctions.
+CarMax will sell cars with extensive damage (i.e., those not suitable for driving on public roads) at dealer auctions, and the company must disclose all known defects at such auctions.

 Does CarMax Buy Salvage Cars?

 CarMax also buys cars with salvage titles.
-While the CarMax website doesn’t provide any information on salvage vehicles, we called the company’s location in Boynton Beach, FL, and spoke with a company representative who confirmed that CarMax does, indeed, take salvage cars.
-CarMax sells salvage title cars at dealer auctions.
+While the CarMax website doesn’t provide any information on salvage vehicles, we called the company’s location in Boynton Beach, FL, and spoke with a company representative who confirmed that CarMax does, indeed, take salvage title cars.
+CarMax sells these cars at dealer auctions.

 If your car was in an accident and issued a salvage title, you can also choose to repair it and apply for a new (rebuilt) title once the repairs are complete and the car passes all necessary inspections.